-"The process of making art is as important to me as the finished object.
-It’s my way of meditating, of calming my chaotic mind and focusing on the things around me so that I can distill my ideas down to the essential elements.
+The process of making art is as important to me as the finished object.
+It’s my way of meditating, of calming my chaotic mind and focusing on the things around me to distill my ideas down to the essential elements.